JordiPereira/JordiPereira/README.md

 ## Hi there 👋, My name is Jordi Pereira

 ## About me
-  I am from Brazil, I'm a front-end developer and am currently learning HTML, CSS and JavaScript.
+  I am from Brazil, i am a front-end developer and am currently learning HTML, CSS and JavaScript.